takinrele66/AKINRELE-MAVEN-COFFEE-SHOP-PROJECT-/README.md

  * create columns for the months as this will make my analysis easier in SQL.
  * Once through, go ahead and document all that I have done.
  * Tag the heading as “MS EXCEL Process”.
- * Now you must create a table in Postgresql and load the data into the table.
+ * Create a table in Postgresql and load the data into the table.
- * analyse the data to answer the following questions
+ * Analyse the data to answer the following questions
  * Save the SQL queries for submission.
  * Finally,load the data into Power BI and design a business dashboard for Maven Coffee.
  * Dashboard should be properly designed and aligned.
  * Useful insights such as the Month on Month sales percentage, Sales by time and other useful insight that are important to the business.
  * Good color combination on your dashboard.
- * PDF version oF Dashboard, documentation of  any insights and recommendations you have under the heading “Power BI Processes”.
+ * Create PDF version of the Dashboard, document any insights and recommendations you have under the heading “Power BI Processes”.

 *Deliverables*